UK: Poorer nations should get ‘gold-standard’ COVAX vaccines

 Raab said COVAX “is the gold standard of international support for the most vulnerable countries around the world.
 And I think they ought to be ambitious to have their people vaccinated according to that gold standard.”

-Although it aims to deliver more than 1 billion shots this year, COVAX currently has legally binding agreements only for several hundred million doses.
+Although it aims to deliver at least 2 billion shots this year, COVAX currently has legally binding agreements only for several hundred million doses, and far fewer than that have been delivered.
+So far, around 500,000 doses have been delivered to Ivory Coast and 600,000 to Ghana.

 The chief of the World Health Organization said Monday it was “regrettable” that younger and healthier adults in some rich countries are being vaccinated against the coronavirus ahead of at-risk health workers in developing countries.